 Hi, my name is Stefani.
 I moved to Vienna several years ago and started my studies at the English and American Studies department shortly after.
 However, I sure know that getting the hang of things can be rather tricky sometimes (been there done that).
 Plus, finding yourself in a new place does not make it any easier: questions about your studies, how to meet fellow colleagues and basic know-hows are a daily struggle.
 I am very happy that now, few years later, I am able to “give back to the community” and work with a team of dedicated fellow colleagues towards making your experience at our department the best possible.
 See you around!

-Cristina, studying BA English and American studies & UF Englisch/Geschichte
+Cristina, studying BA English and American Studies & UF English/History

 Hey there!
 My name is Cristina and I am currently studying BA English and American Studies as well as Diplom English and History in the teachers program.
-To me the English department has always been a place to fully engage in the world of linguistics, literature and culture.
+To me, the English department has always been a place to fully engage in the world of linguistics, literature and culture.
 What’s more, it is a place to meet new people, read a book, or simply go to the library and relax on their couch.
-My goal is to help creating a place with an open and friendly atmosphere, where people like to spend time (even though technically they have to anyway. ha ha.)
+My goal is to help create a place with an open and friendly atmosphere, where people like to spend time rather than feel forced to do so.
 If you have any questions about your studies or our department, feel free to stop by or send us an e-mail!

-Marina, studying UF Englisch/Italienisch and BA English and American Studies
+Marina, studying BA English and American Studies & UF Englisch/Italian

 Hi everyone!
 My name is Marina and I am in both the BA and the old teacher training program at this department.
 When I first started here, I was quite confused about so many things and felt pretty much completely lost.
 Fortunately, with the help of the student representatives, I managed to wrap my head around the organizational system fairly quickly and am now, in turn, able to help others.
 If you have any questions connected to the English department, come to our monthly breakfasts and don’t hesitate to write an e-mail or drop by during our office hours!

-Franziska, studying BA English and American Studies, UF (alt) English/Chemistry & Communication Studies
+Franziska, studying BA English and American Studies, UF English/Chemistry & Communication Studies

 My name Franziska and I’m in the 8th semester of my studies.
 I’m currently doing the BA English and American Studies (almost finished), UF (alt) English and Chemistry and Communication Studies.
 I’m a firm believer in democracy and very Ireland-affine.
 Besides studying, I enjoy playing in a band and making music in general.
 I think one of the best services at the University of Vienna is the ‘Psychologische Studierendenberatung’ which I would hope more people knew about.
 To me, the STV is a student-centered organization, securing effective communication with the department staff.